 This measure amends Proposition 103 to authorize the use of an additional discount on premiums for automobile insurance policies.
 In particular, it would allow an insurer to offer a "continuous coverage" discount to new customers who have maintained their coverage while they previously were customers of other insurers.
 Continuous coverage is defined to also include (1) applicants who experienced a lapse in coverage due to military service in another country, and (2) applicants who experienced up to a 90-day lapse in coverage in the past five years for any reason other than nonpayment of their insurance premiums.
+The continuous coverage discount would be based on the length of time the applicant or insured has been continuously covered.
 Children residing with a parent may qualify for the discount based on their parent's eligibility.
-In determining eligibility and calculating the continuous coverage discount, insurers would be allowed to take into account the insured's claims experience.